DataBiosphere/hca-ingest/README.md

 # Getting Started

 * Choose whether you will develop in a local virtual environment, like venv, or use the [Docker Compose dev env provided here](docker-compose.yaml).
-* Clone this repository to a local directory
+* Clone this repository to a local directory and create a new dev branch, ideally named after your Jira ticket.
   * If you are running in a local virtual environment go ahead and set that up.
 Note that this project uses Python 3.9.12
     * Also install the [gcloud cloud command-line tool](https://cloud.google.com/sdk/docs/install) if you've not already done so.
   * If you are using the provided Docker Compose dev env use the follow command to invoke it: `docker compose run -w /hca-ingest app bash`